Data centers with quantum random access memory and quantum networks

 \textbf{\emph{QDC for quantum sensing: data compression and distributive sensing}}.
-In the context of quantum sensing, QDCs can be used to compress quantum data and signals, enabling more efficient communication in distributed sensing tasks.
-We discuss this application in further detail below, but we begin by first describing the underlying capability that enables these applications---the ability of a QDC to compress quantum data (see Figure \ref{fig:distribute}).
-In short, the reason why we need to compress the data during quantum sensing, is that the raw data has low entanglement entropy.
-Thus, it is resource-consuming to teleport such low entropy data directly.
-Hence we need quantum data compression to build more efficient distributed quantum sensors.
+In the context of quantum sensing, QDCs can be used to compress quantum data and signals, enabling more efficient communication in distributed sensing tasks (see Figure \ref{fig:distribute}).

-We illustrate how QDCs can be used to compress quantum data through a simple example.
+To start, we illustrate how QDCs can be used to compress quantum data through a simple example.
 Suppose that the quantum data held by the QDC is confined to the single-expectation subspace, spanned by states where only one of the $N$ qubits in the QDC's quantum memory is in the $\ket{1}$ state and all others are in $\ket{0}$.
 The state of the memory can then be written as

 where $D_j$ indicates the $j$-th qubit in the $N$-qubit quantum memory, and $\delta_{ij}$ is the Kronecker delta ($\delta_{ij} = 1$ for $i=j$ and $\delta_{ij} = 0$ otherwise).
 Though the entire Hilbert space of the $N$-qubit quantum memory has the dimension $2^N$, the single-excitation subspace has only dimension $N$.
 Thus, one could equivalently represent the above state using only $\log N$ qubits, as